The Duke of Edinburgh's Award: History

 In February 1955, The Duke of Edinburgh's Award was first announced.
 It was at first "for boys aged 15 to 18".
-It was first administered, and largely designed, by John Hunt, who had led the first successful ascent of Mount Everest in 1953, and had retired from the army to run The Duke of Edinburgh's Award.
+It was first administered, and largely designed, by John Hunt, who had led the first successful ascent of Mount Everest in 1953, and who retired from the army in 1956 to become the first Director of the Duke of Edinburgh's Award.

 It was designed to attract boys who had not been interested in joining one of the main British youth movements, such as the Scout Association.
-In the first 12 months, 7,000 boys had enrolled for the scheme.
+In the first twelve months, 7,000 boys enrolled for the scheme.
 The programme borrowed from the Moray Badge, instituted at Gordonstoun School by its headmaster, Kurt Hahn, in 1936, and the County Badge adopted in Moray in 1941.

 In November 1957, it was announced that girls would be invited to participate.
-On 19 June 1958, the programme was extended to girls, with the first girls allowed to join from 1 September 1958.
+On 19 June 1958, the programme was extended to girls, with the first allowed to join from 1 September 1958.
 The programme for girls was not the same as that for boys, and was for ages 14 to 20.
-The first girls received their Gold Awards on 3 November 1959 at Buckingham Palace.
-From January 1965, the Gold Award for boys and girls was made more similar.

 The first Gold Awards were achieved in 1958, and the charity was established in 1959.
+The first girls received their Gold Awards on 3 November 1959, at a ceremony at Buckingham Palace.

-A single programme for young people aged 14 to 21 was launched in 1969, and extended to those up to 25 years of age in 1980.
-In 2013, the Duke presented Awards at St James's Palace which included his 500th Gold Award Presentation.
+From January 1965, the Gold Award schemes for boys and girls were made more like each other.
+A single programme for young people aged 14 to 21 was launched in 1969, and in 1980 it was extended to those up to 25 years of age.
+In 2013, the Duke presented Awards at St James's Palace, one of which was his 500th Gold Award Presentation.